 After six long months, the time has finally come for 92 of the best players in the world to take on a slightly chillier and emptier Augusta National for a tradition unlike any other: the Masters.
 Golf fans around the world are undoubtedly yearning for a Tiger Woods back-to-back Masters victory, as am I. However, in my opinion, it would be almost equally as exciting for an Augusta rookie to be in the mix come Sunday afternoon.
+Here are some of the 2020 Masters Rookies to watch.

 Throughout Masters history, the only player to come home with a green jacket after their very first Augusta appearance was Fuzzy Zoeller in 1979.
 However, without the energy of Augusta’s patrons this year, there have been rumblings about the potential for a rookie’s success.
 Although the golf mecca is intimidating and nerve-racking even without the reverberating roars of the crowd, this year’s unprecedented circumstances could help those making their Master’s debut this week.